DougTrajano/ToChiquinho/docs/dataset/annotation.md

 ## Who are qualified annotators?

-A qualified annotators has the following requirements:
+A qualified annotator has the following requirements:

 - **Basic English** as it has the language used in the annotation tool.
 - **Native Portuguese** as the texts presented in the dataset are in Brazilian Portuguese.
-- A good understanding about offensive language (in portuguese) and how to detect it.
+- A good understanding of offensive language (in Portuguese) and how to detect it.

 ## Annotators guidelines